-Healthy Start is a means tested scheme, you can check if you qualify.
+Healthy Start is a means tested scheme, check to see if you qualify

 The Nursery Milk Scheme provides 189ml (1/3 pint) of milk per day to children under the age of 5.

-- child minders for at least 2 hours a day
+- a child minder's for at least 2 hours a day

-- private or local authority nurseries for at least 2 hours a day
+- a private or local authority nursery for at least 2 hours a day